FHantke/brave-browser-wiki/PR-Builder-overview.md

 - upload build artifacts to S3 (`.apk`, `.zip`, `.dmg`, `.pkg`, `.deb`, `.rpm`, `.exe`)
 - report build results and link to artifacts via Slack (to PR author and #build-downloads-bot)

-To navigate from the `brave-browser-build-pr-*` or the `brave-core-build-pr-*` pipeline please go to `Console Output` and press the link to `pr-brave-browser-...`.
-This will take you to where actually everything gets executed.

-Besides the checks done by our Jenkins job, there are some additional checks done via Travis:
+Besides the platform builds, there are pipelines that do platform-agnostic pre-init or post-init checks like:
 - JavaScript lint and unit tests
+- Storybook tests
 - security checks
 - Python lint (pep8)

-We also use [sonarcloud.io](https://sonarcloud.io) for code quality checks.
+We also use [sonarcloud.io](https://sonarcloud.io) for code quality checks and [CodeQL](https://securitylab.github.com/tools/codeql) for security checks.

 ## Resources
-- for employees, join the `#brave-browser-ci` Slack channel
+- for employees, join the `#brave-browser-ci-guest` Slack channel
 - for external contributors (community), we would like to have the content of these checks be publicly viewable in the future
 - additional non-public information is available in the [devops wiki](https://github.com/brave/devops/wiki/PR-Builder-Non-public-information)